MitchForest/dayli/docs/prd.md

 ### AI-First Architecture

-The entire system is built around a sophisticated multi-layered AI architecture that makes intelligent decisions on behalf of the user:
+The entire system is built around a sophisticated multi-layered AI architecture that combines intelligent orchestration, atomic tool composition, and adaptive multi-step workflows:

 ```
 ┌─────────────────────────────────────────────────────────────┐